There’s an old saying that the more things change, the more they stay the same.

 More importantly, it will do it in seconds.

-This is a big deal in that it breaks barriers as to how information is used across the internet and the access other cultures have to worldwide content.
+This breaks barriers as to how information is used across the internet and the access other cultures have to worldwide content.

 What Will Change with Google MUM?